FAC7/READMEs/week8/json-web-tokens/README.md

 var jwt = require('jsonwebtoken');
 var secret = process.env.JWT_SECRET
 ```
 These two lines are at the top of your handlers file.
 The first requires a module that can generate and verify JWTs.
 The second loads a JWT_SECRET from your config env file.
 This will be used to encode and verify JWTs - make sure you don't upload it.
 So.
-The next function is what the request will be sent to when the user inputs a username and password:
+When the user inputs a username and password, the request and response from their POST request are passed to the following function

 #### 2. authHandler
 ```javascript